johndcobb/johndcobb.github.io/geometryofschemes.md

 ## Google Forum

 While going through the settings of our new google group, I found a way to embed a whole forum system.
-Here goes!
+I've included it below in case it turns out to be helpful.

 <iframe id="forum_embed"
   allowtransparency="true"